How To Resist Teen Peer Pressure

 Be Ready To Resist Peer Pressure

 Another weapon of peer pressure is conviction.
 That is friends who smoke can push your teens into the same habit.
-Nonetheless, you can provide your teens the tools they need to say no to cigarettes.
+Nonetheless, you can provide your teens with the tools they need to say no to cigarettes.
 For example, teach your teens how to act in tough social situations.
 It couple be a simple “No, I don’t smoke.
 Thank you.”
 Thus, with the repetition of this simple refusal, the more likely your teen will say no when the temptation presents itself.

 Make Addiction Look Bad